 Pricing: Free (3 scripts).
 Pro from $8/month.
 Premium from $13/month.

-Pros: Modern interface, integrated beat board, FDX support.
+Pros: Cleanest modern interface, integrated beat board, cloud sync, real-time collaboration, FDX support.

-Verdict: Arc Studio is the right pick for cloud screenwriters with integrated beats.
+Verdict: Arc Studio is the right pick for screenwriters who want a modern, cloud-native tool.

 Best for: Browser-first novelists.
 Not for: writers who want dedicated plotting features.